Lions Dive and Beach Resort Curacao

 Part of the Hemingway restaurant is on a wooden deck and covered with palapa style thatched roofs.
 The rest of the tables are placed directly in the sand.
 It’s a true beach bar and restaurant.

-Fact – cold beer tastes better when your feet are buried in soft sand.
+Fact – cold beer tastes better when your toes are buried in sand.

 This big guy can be found lounging on the rocks beside the restaurant or slowing roaming from table to table.
 Don’t get up too quickly, he might be sitting under your chair!